Run Walk Marathon Training Guide: The Jeff Galloway Method Explained

 How to Make the Most of the Jeff Galloway Run Walk Strategy

-Once you’ve decided this is the right plan for you, you need to understand it is not an opt-out for those who don’t want to work hard.
+Once you’ve decided this is the right plan for you, you need to understand that it is not an opt-out for those who don’t want to work hard.

-To get the most of the Jeff Galloway plan, you need to understand its essence: Gaining speed and endurance comes through rewiring running as you know it.
+To get the most out of the Jeff Galloway plan, you need to understand its essence: Gaining speed and endurance comes through rewiring running as you know it.

 The results are achieved by strategically increasing and improving, rather than Forrest Gump’s, “I just felt like running.”

-Here are some tips to help you successfully implement the walk run method into your training plan:
+Here are some tips to help you successfully implement the walk-run method into your training plan:

 Don’t quit running too soon just because you’re tired, but don’t overdo it.
 Set your time for different amounts.
 Test them out.
 See what works for you, based on trial and error.